NOTHGroup/nothgroup.github.io/_posts/2016-10-31-User-test-prep.md

 ### Introduction

-We are 4 students making a software called ReFormer.
-Which is a software that helps people reading text on web pages.
+We are 4 students making a software called ReFormer, which is a software that helps people reading text on web pages.
 We are aiming for dyslexic people and people with reading impairment.
 The software is an extension in a web browser and it can change the text formatting of any text on a given page.

 We would be delightful if you can take about 20 minutes of your time to take two questionnaires and six tasks.
 This is a formal user observation.